michellexchen/Independent-Study/MASTER.md

 On 250:

+&quot;

-&quot;1) forgot to submit bytwoorthree and recurse for hw1 in C and submitted it 10 mins late and so I sent screenshots that I hadn&#39;t touched it to grad TAs and the professor but they were like no
+1) forgot to submit bytwoorthree and recurse for hw1 in C and submitted it 10 mins late and so I sent screenshots that I hadn&#39;t touched it to grad TAs and the professor but they were like no

 2) for processor for my ALU XOR operation I individually XOR&#39;d each bit from my two inputs and my 8th bit from input 1 wasn&#39;t actually connected though it seemed like it so I passed all local tests since they didn&#39;t test it but then on the stringent tests I got fucked and they couldn&#39;t re-test it even though another TA was they should definitely re-test because its not implementation it&#39;s just one unconnected wire